prizraksarvar/ndpi-netfilter/nDPI-patch/README.md

 Reversed (or previously applied) patch detected!
 Assume -R? [n] n
 ```

-It mostly means that you haven't built the nDPI submodule yet,
+It most likely means that you haven't built the nDPI submodule yet,
 `ndpi_define.h` is created as part of that build.
 Abort the
 `ndpi-netfilter` build and go build nDPI first.